Los Angeles Bus Accident Attorneys

-- Improper Maintenance – Whether a bus is owned by a local government, a school or a private company, it needs to be properly maintained to ensure its roadworthiness.
-Sadly, many companies and other entities fail to keep up with bus maintenance or cut corners in order to keep costs down.
+- Improper Maintenance – Whether a bus is owned by a local government, a school, or a private company, it needs to be properly maintained to ensure its roadworthiness.
+Sadly, many companies and other entities fail to keep up with bus maintenance or cut corners to keep costs down.
 When companies engage in these behaviors, innocent passengers like you lose.

-Unsafe Roads – Local municipalities have an obligation to maintain roads.
-Sometimes, bus accidents happen due to defects or hazards in the road.
+- Unsafe Roads – Local municipalities must maintain roads.
+Sometimes, bus accidents happen due to defects or hazards on the road.
 Proving negligence of this kind is very tricky, but victims have been able to recoup damages under such circumstances.